-An automated end-to-end vulnerability scanning solution that helps improve security posture by benchmarking web applications against the OWASP Top 10.
+An automated end-to-end vulnerability scanning solution helps improve security posture by benchmarking web applications against the OWASP Top 10.
 With Crashtest Security, organizations can set up vulnerability scanning within minutes as the suite integrates seamlessly with most current tech stacks.
-In addition, the tool enables efficient scanning with low false positives & negatives rates while producing accurate vulnerability reports and remediation advice.
+In addition, the tool enables efficient scanning with low false positive & negative rates while producing accurate vulnerability reports and remediation advice.

 A highly matured security testing platform with inbuilt vulnerability management and assessment.
-The Acunetix platform comes with easy integrations for simpler adoption into the CI/CD pipelines.
-With its own API, the tool also supports integration with other security platforms.
+The Acunetix platform has easy integrations for simpler adoption into the CI/CD pipelines.
+The tool also supports integration with other security platforms with its own API.

 PortSwigger’s Burp Suite helps organizations automate and scale vulnerability scanning to help protect web applications against zero-day threats.
-The suite benefits from the research of numerous penetration testers and bug bounty hunters, regularly discovering and fixing vulnerabilities before attackers exploit them.
+The suite benefits from researching numerous penetration testers and bug bounty hunters, regularly discovering and fixing vulnerabilities before attackers exploit them.

 An all-in-one security management platform that uses runtime data flow techniques to detect vulnerabilities before they are discovered by attackers.
 Hdiv automates self-protection throughout the application’s lifecycle, reducing the need for massive investment in security personnel and products.

-An attack surface management platform that provides an accurate assessment of the application’s security posture.
+An attack surface management platform that accurately assesses the application’s security posture.
 The tool performs tasks such as Dark Web Incident Monitoring, AI-powered attacks, non-intrusive discovery, and third-party risk management.

 Since hackers need no special skills to access data that isn’t properly secured, sensitive data exposure continues to be one of the most common attacks in the past few years.
-While there are regulatory compliances such as Protection of Personally Identifiable Information (PII) and GDPR that enforces security standards, organizations must formulate a detailed cybersecurity strategy along with adopting the best practices and tools.
+While regulatory compliances such as Protection of Personally Identifiable Information (PII) and GDPR enforce security standards, organizations must formulate a detailed cybersecurity strategy and adopt the best practices and tools.